Home

 The big challenge with using screeners is knowing what criteria to search for.
 The hundreds of variables make the possibilities for different combinations nearly endless.

-If you don't know the characteristics of the companies you are looking for, then take the advice of Ben Grahan and buy into an index fund.
+If you don't know the characteristics of the companies you are looking for, then take the advice of Ben Graham and buy into an index fund.

-However, if you aspire to be a value investor like me, you will want to search for companies with high return on equity and return on capital employed, as well as having moderate to low debt and with a reasonable market capitalisation.
+However, if you aspire to be a value investor like me, you will want to search for companies with high return on equity and return on capital employed, as well as having moderate to low debt and low price earnings ratio.

-So I filter for market capitalisation greater than A$100 million to weed out all the minnows.
+So I filter for market capitalization greater than $50 million to weed out all the minnows.

 I filter for return on equity greater than 15% to find high profitability companies.